MalenaPS/llm-systems-reliability-lab/docs/design_decision.md

 - observable system behaviour
 - reproducible experiments

-Together, these principles enable the repository to function as a **laboratory for testing and improving the reliability of LLM systems**.
+Together, these principles enable the repository to function as a **controlled laboratory for evaluating and improving the reliability of LLM systems**.